grojanteam/plugin-my-auctions-allegro/readme.txt

 === My auctions allegro FREE EDITION ===
 Contributors: grojanteam
-Tags: allegro, wordpress, import, auction, auctions, display Requires at least: 4.0
+Tags: allegro, wordpress, import, auctions, display, woocommerce, product, category, media Requires at least: 4.0
 Tested up to: 4.9.2
-Stable tag: 1.6.1
+Stable tag: 1.7.3
 Support Link: https://grojanteam.pl/
 Demo Link: https://grojanteam.pl/wp
 Donate Link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X8DEMZYH2MT9W
-Text Domain: gj_myauctions_allegro
+Text Domain: my-auctions-allegro-free-edition
-Domain Path: /
+Domain Path: /lang/

 == Description ==

-Plug-in display auctions from popular polish auction website called allegro.pl
+Plug-in import auctions to wordpress from allegro, if you have woocommerce you can also import auctions as product

 == Support ==

+1. If you need more information, just go to my site
+2. If you have any problem with plugin just email to me, or use forum to create a thread about your problem

+== Installation ==

 1. Upload plug-in to wp-content/plugins
 2. Enable plug-in in your panel administration